openvinotoolkit/openvino/docs/install_guides/installing-openvino-raspbian.md

   * OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 To install OpenCV for OpenVINO, see the `instructions on Github <https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO)>`_.

-* Convert the models using the Model Conversion API, which is included in OpenVINO Development Tools.
+* Convert the models using the model conversion API, which is included in OpenVINO Development Tools.

   * OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
-It provides tools like Model Conversion API, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
+It provides tools like model conversion API, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
 See the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page for step-by-step installation instructions.

 What's Next?
 ####################